ads-mirrors/supabase-supabase/examples/realtime/nextjs-authorization-demo/README.md

 4. Copy the project's `URL` and `anon` API key from your project's [API Settings](https://supabase.com/dashboard/project/_/settings/api), and paste them into your `.env.local`.
 5. `npm install`
 6. `npm run dev`
+7. Create a room and then invite a user using the [/invite email](#adding-user-to-channel) command.

 ## How It Looks